shabista-imam/zoom_automate_attendence/README.md

 1.Take Zoom attendance

-2.Determine if the meeting is ready to start
+2.Determine How many attendies are attended the meeting.